NghiemLg/Detect_dog_cat/README.md

 # Dog_vs_Cat_Classification
-This repository contains the scripts and configuration files needed to train a YOLOv8 model to classify images of cats and dogs using a dataset of over 10,000 images.
+This repository contains the scripts and configuration files needed to train a YOLOv8 model to classify images of cats and dogs using a dataset of over 10,000 images....

 ## Project Overview